Lazy Sunday (The Lonely Island song): Release

 The short had its premiere on Saturday Night Live (season 31, episode 9) and received positive responses.
 "It played really well, and we were just super happy about that," said Samberg.
 The video aired during the actor's first season on the show, when he and the comedy troupe were little known to even Saturday Night Live's most devout fans; Samberg reported that the video greatly increased his recognizability "overnight".
 "It captures a certain scrappiness about the show.
 There's an unpolished realness to it that I think people can instantly relate to," said Saturday Night Live veteran Amy Poehler.
 By the following morning, the video was a national cultural sensation.
 Schaffer and Taccone were contacted by friends who heard the track played on radio stations and in bars and it inspired a line of T-shirts, released during the initial boom of popularity in the weeks after its release.
 Bill Hader, speaking about the event in 2019 on Conan O'Brien's podcast, recalled Samberg receiving an applause break the following week when appearing in a sketch.
 Hader recalled, "None of us were angry or jealous but it was more of an envious [feeling], just 'wow, did you see that?'
 We'd never been that close to a thing that was a phenomenon."
 The success of "Lazy Sunday" encouraged Michaels to trust the troupe more and push their material onto the show.

 The short was initially available after its broadcast through the iTunes Store (then known as the iTunes Music Store), made free for subscribers.
 Additionally, it was posted to several web sites and shared via e-mail by fans.
 The unofficial uploads of the video went viral and were cumulatively watched more than five million times on YouTube.
 The clips were removed in February 2006, when NBC Universal asked the site to remove all copies, along with several other copyrighted NBC video clips.
 YouTube at that time was a startup website that appeared to be aimed for video creators, but by February 2006, due to "Lazy Sunday", established itself as a home for any type of video sharing.
 YouTube would later that year be purchased by Google for US$1.65 billion.

-NBC later placed the short on its SNL site and Hulu.
-In August 2013 the official SNL channel uploaded "Lazy Sunday" to YouTube.
+NBC later placed the short on its website and partnered streaming platforms.
+In August 2013, the official Saturday Night Live YouTube channel uploaded "Lazy Sunday".